 Everything you need to know about AMD’s Ryzen 2 Pinnacle Ridge processors is right here.
-We’ve gone deep on the latest Ryzen chips to give you everything from CPU benchmarks to AM4 motherboard reviews.
+We’ve gone deep on the 2nd generation Ryzen chips to give you everything from CPU benchmarks to AM4 motherboard reviews before 3rd Gen Ryzen launches later this year.

 These second-gen Ryzen chips are an improvement over the initial AMD Zen CPUs in pretty much every way.
 They’re faster, the top chip is more affordable, and they’ve finally got genuine gaming performance that makes it difficult to justify picking an Intel CPU for your new rig build.
 AMD has also released the best CPUs right away, without making us wait around for a couple of months for the mighty Ryzen 5 range.